Wellbeing tips, tools, student blogs and professional articles

 Tips to help you relax this august

-We believe self-care includes removing the word ‘should’ out of our vocabularies.
+We believe self-care includes removing the word ‘should’ from our vocabularies.
 Many of us go through life telling ourselves that we ‘should be’ doing something or feel that needing a break means we are weak.
-We forget that we create our own expectations of ourselves, and thus can adapt how we feel about taking a break.
+We forget that we create our own expectations of ourselves and thus can adapt to how we feel about taking a break.
 Some find it easy, others not so much.
-But it is important to listen to our bodies, and minds, when they are telling us to slow down.
+But it is important to listen to our bodies and minds when they are telling us to slow down.

-This August 15th, we wanted to celebrate relaxation day by asking students who found it particularly hard to relax to do some research, and experimentation.
-Below are the six tips we asked them to try…read on to find what these tips were, and read this blog to see how each suggestion lived up to the test!
+This August 15th, we wanted to celebrate Relaxation Day.
+We asked students who found it particularly hard to relax to do some research and experimentation.
+Below are the six tips we asked them to try…read on to see how each suggestion lived up to the test!

 1. Breathing exercises

-Completing deep breathing exercises on a regular basis will help our overall physical and mental wellbeing, as well as help in stressful situations.
-There are many free guided meditation apps, videos online and free courses that will teach you deep breathing and meditation, such as this one by the New Leaf Recovery and Wellbeing College.
+Completing deep breathing exercises regularly will help our overall physical and mental well-being and help in stressful situations.
+Many free guided meditation apps, online videos and courses will teach you deep breathing and meditation, such as this breathing video by the college.

 1. Soothing music

 Writing can be relaxing as it forces us to slow down and enjoy the time for ourselves.
-It can help us reflect and gain clarity about what is troubling us; or, we might explore our creativity, which offers its own therapeutic practice; thus helping us relax in the process.
-You can explore writing for wellbeing more by joining this free course.
+It can help us reflect and gain clarity about what is troubling us, and exploring our creativity offers it’s own therapeutic practices.
+You can explore writing creatively for well-being more by joining courses like writing for self-expression.

 1. Exercise

 Even when we feel exhausted, exercise contributes to positive mental wellbeing as it reduces stress hormones and increases the release of endorphins, making us feel happier.
 For immediate relaxation, walking, gardening, yoga, tai-chi and other forms of gentle exercise can help.
-This blog written by one of our experts by experience introduces how qi-gong can contribute to improved mental health.
+A blog written by one of our lived experience tutors introduces how qi-gong can contribute to improved mental health.

 1. Food

-It might seem like a strange one, but food can have an effect on mood.
+It might seem like a strange one, but food can affect mood.
 For example, complex carbs contribute to serotonin, which calms the brain; whilst eating oranges can reduce stress hormones.
-Spinach, tuna, tea, pistachios, avocados, almonds, raw veggies and milk can also contribute to feeling more relaxed by helping us feel calmer, giving us more vitamins or breaking down the stress hormones.
+Spinach, tuna, tea, pistachios, avocados, almonds, raw veggies, and milk can also contribute to feeling more relaxed by helping us feel calmer, giving us more vitamins, or breaking down stress hormones.
+It can also be important to look at the ingredients of factory-made items, as many contain chemicals to influence the texture and taste of an item, which may negatively affect emotions, weight and more.

 Print